runtimeverification/rv-predict/docs/src/docs/quickstart.rst

 #.
 Window size.
 For efficiency reasons, RV-Predict splits the execution
    trace into segments (called windows) of a specified size.
-The default window size is ``1000``; however, the user can alter this size using the ``--window`` option, with the intuition that a larger size provides better coverage, at the expense of increasing the analysis time.
+The default window size is ``1000``.
+Users can alter this size using the ``--window`` option, with the intuition that a larger size provides better coverage at the expense of increasing the analysis time.
 #.
 Excluding packages.
 To allow better control over the efficiency,
    RV-Predict provides the option ``--exclude`` to remove certain packages from logging.
 This option takes a list of package patterns prefixes separated